-A Massive Blizzard Blanketed North Carolina In Snow In 1993 And It Will Never Be Forgotten
+The Massive North Carolina Blizzard Of March 1993 Will Never Be Forgotten

 Called ‘the storm of the century,’ those who lived through the record-breaking snowfall of 1993 still talk about it to this day.
 The strangest part about this snow is that it didn’t occur during your normal snowfall months; it created catastrophe in the middle of March.
 Just as students at UNC Asheville were preparing for spring break they woke up to over two feet of snow.
-Throughout the southeast, the storm brought devastation to more than just North Carolina, but it still holds records to this day.
+Throughout the southeast, the storm brought devastation to more than just the Tar Heel State, and although it’s not the largest blizzard in North Carolina history, it still holds records to this day.

-While today we pray for no severe storms of the caliber, we can still look back and reminisce thanks to those who recorded video footage and put it on Youtube.
+While today we pray for no severe storms of this caliber, we can still look back and reminisce thanks to those who recorded video footage and put it on Youtube.

 Like this video by Tom Culver showing the Deerfield Neighborhood in Boone.